tschwecke/harvey/lib/actions/README.CustomAction.md

 - actionInfo - The data that was assigned to the action in the json file.
 - variables - A collection of all of the variables and their values.
 Any changes made to the variables will carry through to the remaining test parts.
 - parseValueFn - A function that will replace any variable references in a string or object with their actual values.
+- testStep - The test step that is currently executing

 An action may or may not return a value depending on it's purpose.
 If the purpose is to create a new variable, or modify the value of an existing variable, then typically the action function doesn't return anything.
 If the purpose is to calculate a value, then that value is returned from the function.